Updated: Jul 28

 I love to hear about a time that you advocated for yourself and you did so in alignment with your values and how that made you feel.
 Remember that feeling.
 You are always worth asking for.

-Get three tools you can use right now to advance with confidence and clarity!
+Get five tools you can use right now to advance with confidence and clarity!
 Click here!

 Calling all women leaders!
-My Rise Confidently Leadership Masterclass begins March 24!
-Learn more and grab your spot for this unique development experience!
+My Clarity and Confidence Leadership Masterclass begins September 17!
+Learn more about this unique development experience!